The pop-up message ‘You’ll need to ask to use this app’ is part of Microsoft’s Family Feature which was introduced in the latest Windows 10 updates.

 - Then, you’ll scroll down to find the process named ‘Family Safety Monitor’ and end this task.

 This solution is the most successful method for solving this issue and it will definitely work for you.

-Some people have faced the Microsoft family features pop-up asking for permission issues after changing the age of their child’s account, unlinking themselves from the parent’s account, and unblocking the programs.
-In this case, the users have reported that Microsoft family features are blocking Google Chrome, forums, and websites.
+Some people have faced the Microsoft family features pop-up asking for permission issues after changing the age of their child’s account, unlinking themselves from the parent’s account, or unblocking the programs.
+In this case, users have reported that Microsoft family features are blocking Google Chrome, forums, and websites.
 So, if you’re also stuck in a similar situation, then try the following steps.

 Goal 1: Replace/Reassociate the Problematic Account (child account) Under the Same Parent Account

 - First, you’ll head over to the ‘Settings’ option from the start menu.

 - Then, you’ll choose the ‘Accounts’ option inside the ‘Settings’ window.

 - Now, you’ll choose the ‘Family & other users’ option.